meouhmew/dear-github/README.md

 #### Dear GitHub,
 Recently, a user, namely [@DALTONTASTIC](https://github.com/DALTONTASTIC) abused his admin rights on the ImagicalMine organisation.
 He deleted the whole organisation and every repository with it.
 Today we would like you to bring us to justice.
-We would like this user banned, in order to stop any other organisation he joins being deleted as well.
+We would like to tell all the other organisations out there to review who has admin rights in order to stop the same situation happening to them.
 We would also like you to:
 - Recover all our settings
 - Recover all our repos, commits, etc.